Department of Education

 1990-1994: BA Joint Honours in French and Hispanic Studies, University of Nottingham

-I am interested in most aspects of second language teaching and learning, particularly three inter-connected areas: the learning and teaching of morphosyntax; how learners process the input; and the nature and roles of different types of knowledge.
+I am interested in most aspects of second language teaching and learning, particularly three inter-connected areas: the learning, teaching and testing of morphosyntax and vocabulary; how learners process the input; and the nature and roles of different types of knowledge.

-I also work on several projects related to methods, design and ‘open science’ in research into second language learning and teaching.
+I also work on several projects related to methods, design and ‘open scholarship’ in research into language learning and teaching.

-I seek to engage with teachers, teacher educators and policy-makers to increase their awareness of and involvement in research, and to increase the relevance of my work to classroom teaching.
+I seek to engage with teachers, teacher educators and policy-makers to increase their awareness of and involvement in research, and to increase the relevance of my work to education.

 Project: IRIS: The Repository of Materials and Data for Research into Second Languages.
-(Collaborators: Luke Plonsky, Laura Collins, Sophie Thompson, Geoff LaFlair, Alison Mackey, with networks of researchers, journal editors & professional associations).
-In 2012, we established a repository for materials and data used for research on language learning and teaching: IRIS.
-This free, searchable resource now holds over 4,200 materials used to collect data for peer reviewed publications.
+In 2012, with a network of collaborators we established a repository for materials and data used for research on language learning and teaching: IRIS.
+This free, searchable resource now holds thousands of materials and datasets used for in peer reviewed publications.
 It facilitates collaboration and replication, enhances the transparency and scrutiny of research instruments and stimuli, and helps research methods training.
-Initially funded by the ESRC, IRIS is now a long term British Academy Research Project
+Initially funded by the ESRC, IRIS is now a long-term British Academy Research Project.

-Related to IRIS, we are carrying out several investigations into the extent and nature of open science practices in the field of applied linguistics, and the benefits and challenges of materials transparency.
-For example, two methodological syntheses, on self-paced reading tests and acceptability judgement tests, documented their design, use, and transparency and how these can affect the findings.
+Also related to better understanding the methodological toolkit in the field of language learning, we conducted methodological syntheses, on self-paced reading tests and acceptability judgement tests, documenting their design, use, and transparency and how methodological characteristics can affect the findings.

 Project: Estimating the magnitude of sensitivity of morphosyntax and the influence of the first language: A meta-analysis of L2 self-paced reading.
 (Collaborator: Nick Avery).
 Drawing on data from self-paced reading tests across 57 studies (N = 3,052), we found a reliable sensitivity to L2 morphosyntax at advanced proficiencies (d = 0.20, 95% CIs 0.15, 0.25), with some evidence this was reliably different to native speakers.
 These patterns were not generally moderated by linguistic feature or sentence region.
 However, effects for anomaly detection differed between native speakers and L2 learners and the effects among L2 learners appeared to show a trend towards L1 influence.
 Finding smaller effects than in other subdomains, we provide an initial framework of reference for L2 reading time effect sizes.

 Project: Learning French grammar through a digital game (Collaborators: Rowena Kasprowicz, Andy Wood, Nick Sephton, Peter Cowling).
-We are creating a ‘serious digital game’ for school children aged 9-13 learning French.
-The aim is to help grammar learning by incorporating task-essential form-function mapping within a motivational game-based environment.
-An additional aim is to evaluate the potential of such games for large-scale, remote, data collection.
-We evaluated a subset of games among 113 young classroom learners using battery of outcome measures and examining accuracy and speed of responses during training.
+We created a ‘serious digital game’ for school children aged 9-13 learning French.
+The game, Gaming Grammar aimed to help grammar learning by incorporating task-essential form-function mapping within a motivational game-based environment.
+An additional aim was to evaluate the potential of such games for large-scale, remote, data collection.
+We evaluated a subset of games among 113 young classroom learners using battery of outcome measures and examined accuracy and speed of responses during training.
 We found little difference in learning patterns under different distributions of practice (30 minutes x 2 per week versus 60 minutes x 1 per week).
 Analytic ability predicted outcomes.
-This work forms part of the activities of the Digital Creativity Hub, funded by £4 million from the EPSRC.
+This work formed part of the activities of the Digital Creativity Hub, funded by £4 million from the EPSRC.
+After extending the development of the game to Spanish and German, and to include a much wider range of features, we sold a licence to use and develop Gaming Grammar to the language ed tech company, LanguageNut.

 Project: To what extent can instruction about the grammar of the first language help the learning of a foreign language?
 (Lead: Kevin McManus).
 We investigated whether learning L2 grammar features that are expressed differently in the L1 (tense and aspect marking in French for English L1 speakers) benefited from explicit instruction about, and practice in, the L1.
 We found evidence that providing explicit information about the L1 helped L2 online processing in terms of faster and more accurate reactions during sentence interpretation compared to just L2 and L1 practice alone.
 We also found evidence it helped L2 oral production and yielded signatures of ‘automatisation’ as learners undertook the training.
 Funded by a British Academy Post-Doctoral Fellowship to Kevin McManus.